 Demand Generation, Data Management, and Sales Leadership.

-Each of these segmented personas had their own interests, behaviors, and preferences that could be nurtured through differing targeted approaches.
+Each of these segmented personas had its own interests, behaviors, and preferences that could be nurtured through differing targeted approaches.

 Without data from their CRM, Netrospex wouldn’t be able to create segments and personas as granular and accurate as ‘Christina’, ‘Reuben’, and ‘Steve’.